se4ai/se4ai.github.io/about-tools.md

 is does **not** contain.
 This data miner  found that  cylinder, horsepower, acceleration,  origin were not as insightful as the other attributes used in this tree (and for that reason, they were ignored).
-This is not to say that these ignore attributes are unimportant for predicting miles per hour-- just that combiantions of other values were more important.
+This is not to say that these ignore attributes are unimportant for predicting miles per hour-- just that combinations of other values were more important.
-Experienced analysts know that such negative results (that some attributes can be ignored) are important[^holmes] since they let us simpligy how we report models,  thus simplifing  all the subsequent activity inspired by that model.
+Experienced analysts know that such negative results (that some attributes can be ignored) are important[^holmes] since they let us simplify how we report models,  thus simplifying  all the subsequent activity inspired by that model.

 [^holmes]: From the _Adventure of Silver Blaze_ by Arthur Conan Doyle.
-Grregory (Scotland Yard detective): "Is there any other point to which you would wish to draw my attention?"<br>
+Gregory (Scotland Yard detective): "Is there any other point to which you would wish to draw my attention?"<br>
 Holmes: "To the curious incident of the dog in the night-time."<br>
 Gregory: "The dog did nothing in the night-time."<br>
 Holmes: "That was the curious incident."